The Limit Shape of a Stochastic Bulgarian Solitaire: The average shape result

-In order to keep track of the piles, we put each pile in a bowl and line up the bowls in a row on the table.
-In each round of the game, the new (possibly empty) pile is put in a new bowl to the left of all old bowls.
-Let $\alpha_k$ be the number of cards in the $k$th bowl \emph{from the left} after $m$ rounds (i.e., $\alpha_1$ is always the number of cards in the most recently formed pile).
-For convenience we put infinitely many empty bowls to the right.
-This way, a configuration of cards corresponds to a weak integer composition $\alpha=(\alpha_1,\alpha_2,\dotsc)$.
+\end{theorem} \begin{proof} In order to keep track of the piles, put each pile in a bowl and line up the bowls in a row on the table.
+In each move of the game, the new (possibly empty) pile is put in a new bowl to the left of all old bowls.
+Since the theorem is only concerned with the configuration $\alpha^{(m)}$ after $m$ moves, let us omit the superscript $(m)$.
+Let $\alpha_k$ be the number of cards in the $k$th bowl \emph{from the left} after $m$ moves (i.e., $\alpha_1$ is always the number of cards in the most recently formed pile).
+For convenience, let there be infinitely many empty bowls to the right.
+This way, a configuration of cards corresponds to a weak integer composition $\alpha=(\alpha_1,\alpha_2,\dotsc)$, as described in section~\ref{sec:repr_compositions}.

-In our analysis of the number of cards $\alpha_k$ in the $k$th bowl, we shall consider two regimes of $k$: the first regime is $k\leq m$ and the second regime is $k>m$.
-In the first regime, Corollary~\ref{cor:chernoff_abs} will be used to bound the probability that $|\alpha_k-E\alpha_k|$ is large.
-In the second regime we shall prove that the probability is small that there are any cards at all in the bowls.